Flow-Launcher/Flow.Launcher/README.md

 ## Contributing

 We welcome all contributions.
-If you are unsure of a change you want to make, simply put an issue in for discussion, otherwise feel free to put in a pull request.
+If you are unsure of a change you want to make, let us know in the [Discussions](https://github.com/Flow-Launcher/Flow.Launcher/discussions/categories/ideas), otherwise feel free to put in a pull request.

-You will find the main goals of flow placed under Projects board, so feel free to contribute on that.
+You will find the main goals of flow placed under [Projects board](https://github.com/Flow-Launcher/Flow.Launcher/projects), so feel free to contribute on that.
 If you would like to make small incremental changes, feel free to do so as well.

 Get in touch if you like to join the Flow-Launcher Team and help build this great tool.

 ## Question/Suggestion

-Yes please, submit an issue to let us know.
+Yes please, let us know in the [Q&A](https://github.com/Flow-Launcher/Flow.Launcher/discussions/categories/q-a) section.

 **Join our community on [Discord](https://discord.gg/AvgAQgh)!**